spotify/helios/docs/user_manual.md

 }
 ```

-* command: The command line arguments to pass to the container (default: []).
+* `command`: The command line arguments to pass to the container (default: []).
-* env: Environment variables (default: []).
+* `env`: Environment variables (default: []).
-* expires: An ISO-8601 string representing the date/time when  this  job  should  expire.
+* `expires`: An ISO-8601 string representing the date/time when this job should expire.
 The job
   will be undeployed from all hosts and removed at this time.
 E.g. 2014-06-01T12:00:00Z
   (default: null).
-* gracePeriod: If is specified, Helios will unregister from service discovery and wait the specified
+* `gracePeriod`: If is specified, Helios will unregister from service discovery and wait the specified
   number of seconds before undeploying, default 0 seconds.
-* healthCheck: A health check Helios will execute on the container.
+* `healthCheck`: A health check Helios will execute on the container.
 See the health checks section
   below.
-* id: The id of the job.
+* `id`: The id of the job.
-* image: The docker image to use.
+* `image`: The docker image to use.
+* `networkMode`: Sets the networking mode for the container.
+Supported values are: bridge,
+   host, and container:&lt;name|id&gt;.
+See [Docker docs](https://docs.docker.com/reference/run/#network-settings).
-* ports: Port mapping.
+* `ports`: Port mapping.
 Specify an endpoint name and a single port (e.g.
   `{"http": {"internalPort": 8080}}`) for dynamic port mapping and `{"http": {"internalPort": 8080,
   "externalPort": 80}}` for static port mapping.
 E.g., `{"foo": {"internalPort": 4711}}`  will  map
   the internal port 4711 of the container to an arbitrary external port on the host.
 Specifying